martinribelotta/cortex-m-llvm/README.md

 cortex-m-llvm
 =============

-Cortex M3/M4 with LLVM toolkit
+Cortex M3/M4 with LLVM toolkit.

-Example firmware for cortex-M3/M4 using LLVM / C
+Example firmware for cortex-M3/M4 using LLVM toolchain.

-Use LLVM/CLANG from 4.0 release:
+Use LLVM/CLANG/LLD from svn trunk branch:

- - For linux, you need to compile the source until version 4.0 is release [using this instructions](http://clang.llvm.org/get_started.html)
+ - For linux, you need to compile the source [using this instructions](http://clang.llvm.org/get_started.html)
- - For win32 using this [bledding edge build](https://sourceforge.net/projects/clangonwin/) or build it using [this tool](http://clangbuilder.net/)
+ - (Not test!)
+For win32 using this [bledding edge build](https://sourceforge.net/projects/clangonwin/) or build it using [this tool](http://clangbuilder.net/)

 Build tools (deprecated)
 ===========